• Increased steering effort

 • Cadillac Escalade

-The C0622 code has been associated with vehicles equipped with air suspension systems, particularly in models from the early 2000s.
+This code has been associated with vehicles equipped with variable effort steering systems introduced in the late 1990s and early 2000s.

 A: After repairs, use an OBD-II scanner to clear the code.
 If the issue is fixed, it should not return.